tstillwell/neows-wrapper/README.md

 `feed(start_date, end_date)`

-Accepts two dates (in yyyy-mm-dd format) and returns a list of NEOs making their closest approach to Earth during the date range.
+Accepts two date strings (in yyyy-mm-dd format) and returns a list of NEOs making their closest approach to Earth during the date range.